moustakas/legacyhalos/doc/README.rst

 This README briefly describes our analysis procedure, and the purpose and content of each notebook.

-Need to define NERSC.

 Input Data and Sample Selection
 -------------------------------

-1. *Assemble SDSS+unWISE photometry for the redMaPPer centrals*
+1. *Assemble SDSS+unWISE photometry for the redMaPPer centrals.*

    First, we use `SDSS/CasJobs`_ to assemble updated SDSS/DR14 *ugriz* and unWISE *W1-W4* (forced) photometry (and, in some cases, coordinates) for the